Update in 6.0. Whitelist script URLs and Ids in the Script Center, under Integrations

 Complianz uses a regular expression to find 3rd party services in inline scripts.
 Below we will take an example of a Podcast Player that creates an inline script.
 The output also contains data related to social media hyperlinks or instagram.com in this specific case.
 In most use cases we will find instagram.com as a link, directly related to the service which is Instagram itself, or a plugin that provides a service like embedding Instagram posts.

 The reason why Complianz blocked the script is because the user had Instagram embedded and enabled in Complianz, but gave a false positive on the Podcast player.
 These cases are rare, but might happen.
 To overcome this you can add a filter to tell Complianz to skip an inline script.
-All you need is the ID of the inline script.
-In the case of the blocked Podcast Player script it looked like this:
+All you need is the ID, or a unique part of the inline script.

 What you will need: